When Should You Split in Blackjack: Expert Tips

 Splitting into the dealer’s ace is just begging to be punished.
 The only time I will ever consider it is if I have a pair of aces, as the dealer is going to make a hand far too often to make splitting anything else profitable.

-The stats tell us that a dealer will make a hand with an ace as their up card at an alarming 87% clip.
+The stats tell us that a dealer will make a hand with an ace as their upcard at an alarming 87% clip.
 That means that you are going to have to make a 17 or higher with your split at an even higher percentage if you want to survive it.
-And that just isn’t going to happen at anywhere near a high enough rate to justify splitting into an ace.
+That just isn’t going to happen at anywhere near a high enough rate to justify splitting into an ace.

-The most reckless things that you can do at a blackjack table are splits 10s and face cards, hit on 19 or 20, or double down into an ace.
-Splitting into an ace is just silly and you need to delete that page from your blackjack playbook ASAP.
+The most reckless things that you can do at a blackjack table are split 10s and face cards, hit on 19 or 20, or double down into an ace.
+Splitting into an ace is a bad move in terms of when to split in blackjack.